SkygearIO/features/features/48-user-profile-discovery/field-based-acl.md

 }
 ```

-## Partial Record Fields Update
+## Record Partial Update

-For backward compatibility of Skygear API, partial record fields update is
+For backward compatibility of Skygear API, record partial update is
 introduced.
-For non-atomic record save request, partial fields update is
+For **non-atomic** record save request, partial fields update is
 allowed, which means that even some record fields are not writable for the
 requesting user, the record will still be updated on other writable fields.
 An warning message would be responded to developers showing which field updates